LinkedInLearning/javascript-code-challenges-creating-web-apps-5997260/README.md

-# COURSENAME
+# JavaScript Code Challenges: Creating Web Apps
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `JavaScript Code Challenges: Creating Web Apps `.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]